LucaIgnatescu/MarkdownReader/README.md

     * There is also an option to write route handlers, which basically perform express functionality.
     * Middleware is configured in a `middleware.ts` file, which runs before components are rendered.
 Next provides `NextRequest` and `NextResponse` types, which build upon the built in `Request` and `Response` browser API's.
         * IMPORTANT FACT I DID NOT REALIZE BEFORE: middleware runs as an "edge function", which means that it uses vercel's edge runtime, which is a trimmed down version of node.
 As such, not every node module is supported here, so it's very important to be mindful of this when writing middleware.
 I love serverless ! :(
     * There are two kinds of components, server and client, which come with different advantages and drawbacks.
 Main difference is that server side components are rendered exclusively on the server (either statically at build time or dynamically at request time, depending on the functionality), so they don't have access to browser api's, async functions, and standard hooks (`useState, useEffect`).
 Client components on the other hand can be rendered on the client (like normal React), so they have access to these apis.
-Furthermore, server components do not rerender without a request, while client components do.
+Furthermore, server components do not rerender without a request or redirect, while client components do.
     * There is also something called a server action, which allows you to post forms to routes without actual api endpoints.
 That means that in a form's `action` prop, I can simply pass in an async function that runs on the server, without creating a route for the execution of that code.
 It can also most of what api-routes can do, just without needing an actual endpoint.
 Pretty neat! (although can be buggy, even though Next says they are stable - they are NOT)

 2. (4 points) JWT Authentication